SmallBigData/smallbigdata.github.io/projects.md

 The Lazy Evaluation Object Notation (LEON) format aims to provide a binary object notation that is functionally equivalent to JSON but is both faster to process and more space-efficient on disk.
 For big-data applications that tend to consist of large numbers of records that are similar in structure, the improvements can be significant.
-[Learn more...]()
+(Keanan Frazer's ongoing Senior Honours project, supervised by Alex Voss and Jon Lewis)

 ## Big Data Streams